amygorgon/didtyronzil/docs/CRUD-operations/did-recover.md

     > All private keys MUST be in control of the user.

-8. Submit the *DidRecover* tyronZIL transaction with its transition parameters (agent, newDocument, docHash, signature, newUpdateKey and newRecoveryKey).
+8. Submit the *DidRecover* tyronzil transaction with its transition parameters (agent, newDocument, docHash, signature, newUpdateKey and newRecoveryKey).
 The contract owner MUST call this transition for it to be successful.

 ## On the DID Smart Contract's side